7 lessons from CES 2024 from Garage&co

-Our experiences and collective thoughts on CES 2024
+Our experiences and collective reflections on CES 2024

-Participate in the Consumer Electronics Show (CES) 2024 was a long-held dream for the Garage&co team.
-Alongside Christian Beaubien, our Entrepreneur-in-Residence, and Thibault Lerailler, Garage&co 's Designer-in-Residence and CEO of Punctuate Design, we immersed ourselves in the epicenter of technological innovation in Las Vegas.
-The event was a whirlwind of over 4,500 new product launches and revolutionary technologies (an excavator for Mars, genetically modified plants, flying cars), each offering unique perspectives.
+Attending the Consumer Electronics Show (CES ) 2024 was a long-held dream for the Garage&co team.
+Alongside Christian Beaubien , our Entrepreneur in Residence, and Thibault Lerailler , Designer in Residence at Garage&co and CEO of Punctuate Design , we immersed ourselves in the epicenter of technological innovation in Las Vegas.
+The event was a whirlwind of over 4,500 new product launches and groundbreaking technologies (an excavator for Mars, genetically modified plants, flying cars), each offering unique perspectives.
 Our journey through this vibrant landscape of innovation was not just an exploration, but a valuable learning expedition.
-This blog post is a summary of our collective experiences and reflections at CES 2024.
+This blog post is a distillation of our experiences and collective reflections at CES 2024

 Be ready to stand out

-With over 4,500 products launched at CES, it's crucial for startups to be well prepared and stand out from the crowd.
-A striking example is Montreal startup Bello (incubated at Garage&co), which captured attention with its PSF: sexy functional product.
-Clément and Marc's stand was constantly invaded by hundreds of curious onlookers.
-This underlines the importance of having an impactful presence and a product that stands out in a crowded technological landscape.
+With over 4,500 products launched at CES, it's crucial for startups to be well-prepared and stand out.
+A striking example is Montreal startup Bello (incubated at Garage&co), which captured everyone's attention with its PSF (functional sexy product).
+Clément and Marc's booth was constantly crowded with hundreds of curious onlookers.
+This underscores the importance of having an impactful presence and a product that stands out in a crowded tech landscape.

 Use of AI and Data

-The ubiquity of AI at CES underlines its importance in the hardtech sector.
+The ubiquity of AI at CES underscores its importance in the hard tech sector.
 Startups need to understand how to leverage AI and use their data effectively.
-The Verge 's article on CES indicates that AI was not just a buzzword but a significant driver of innovation in various fields, highlighting the need for startups to integrate AI thoughtfully into their products and services."
+The Verge 's CES article notes that AI wasn't just a buzzword but a significant driver of innovation in various fields, highlighting the need for startups to thoughtfully integrate AI into their products and services.

 Focus on pre-sales

-Successful pre-sales strategies are crucial to the success of startups.
-During our visit with our friends at Tandem Launch, we discovered startup Viridox, which has effectively used pre-sales to build momentum and validate their product in the market.
+Successful pre-sales strategies are crucial to startup success.
+During our visit to our friends at Tandem Launch , we discovered the startup Viridox , which effectively used pre-sales to build momentum and validate their product in the market.
 Engaging potential customers early and securing sales before the official launch can provide crucial funding and market validation.

 Active networking

-Startups need to actively engage in networking, presentations and competitor analysis.
-Using resources such as the Canadian delegation to organize B2B meetings and gain an in-depth understanding of competitors can offer significant benefits.
+Startups should actively engage in networking, pitching, and competitor analysis.
+Leveraging resources like the Canadian delegation to organize B2B meetings and gain a deeper understanding of competitors can offer significant benefits.
 It's all about seizing every opportunity to showcase your product and learn from others in the field.

 Understanding the competitive landscape

-During our three days in Vegas, we saw around 20 different robotic pool cleaners, as well as autonomous, AI-powered lawnmowers.
+During our three days in Vegas, we saw about 20 different robotic pool cleaners, as well as autonomous and AI-powered lawn mowers.
 At first, it was fun; but by the end, they were becoming indistinguishable.
 Startups should strive to offer more than just incremental improvements.
 Being truly innovative and different is the key to standing out.

-Samsung and LG devoted a large part of their (huge) stand to popularizing their sustainability strategy.
-Although one might question their real impact (after all, the most sustainable object is the one that doesn't exist), social and environmental discourse was omnipresent at CES.
-Startups should consider integrating sustainable practices and values into their business models and product designs, responding to growing consumer demand for environmentally-friendly technology.
+Samsung and LG devoted a significant portion of their (huge) booths to promoting their sustainability strategies.
+While their true impact is debatable (after all, the most sustainable object is one that doesn't exist), social and environmental discourse was omnipresent at CES.
+Startups should consider integrating sustainable practices and values into their business models and product designs, responding to growing consumer demand for environmentally friendly technology.

-We took the time to meet a few international partners to discuss product scaling strategies.
-Among them was Yoann Boudou from Shenzhen-based Supernova Innovation, with whom we stressed the importance of not just thinking of the product as a prototype, but taking the time to build a manufacturable product on a large scale.
-Having a partner on the ground to help you 'design for manufacturing' will help you avoid major and costly mistakes when scaling your startup.
+We took the time to meet with a few international partners to discuss product scaling strategies.
+Among them, Yoann Boudou of Supernova Innovation , based in Shenzhen, with whom we emphasized the importance of not just thinking of the product as a prototype, but of taking the time to build a product that can be manufactured at scale.
+Having a partner on the ground helping you with 'design for manufacturing' will help you avoid major and costly mistakes when scaling your startup.

 Bonus: Choose your flight carefully

-It's clear that the CES 2024 experience was much more than just an opportunity to present our hub to various international partners (and test a multitude of cool gadgets); it represented a comprehensive learning experience that will shape our approach in the hardtech industry.
-This includes an awareness of the importance of readiness for the startups we support, the effective exploitation of AI, a focus on pre-sales, as well as the importance of sustainability and strategic partnerships.
-These lessons are not just teachings, but real roadmaps for our success.
-For Garage&co. participating in CES was not just the realization of a dream; the team returned enriched with new perspectives and armed with innovative strategies to inspire and drive success.
+It's clear that the CES 2024 experience was much more than just an opportunity to showcase our hub to various international partners (and test out a multitude of cool gadgets); it represented a comprehensive learning experience that will shape our approach in the hardtech industry.
+This includes realizing the importance of preparation for the startups we support, the effective use of AI, the focus on pre-sales, as well as the importance of sustainability and strategic partnerships.
+These lessons are not just lessons but real roadmaps for our success.
+For Garage&co., participating in CES wasn't simply the realization of a dream; the team returned enriched with new perspectives and armed with innovative strategies to inspire and drive success.